-The Opium Museum is one of the best places you could visit to gain an understanding of how it got so big and how it got eradicated.
+The Opium Museum in Chiang Rai is one of the best places you could visit to gain an understanding of how it got so big and how it got eradicated.
 Read on for more about that, but history buffs will love this part of Thailand!

 Chiang Mai means the New City, and it celebrated its 700th birthday in 1996.
 It was set up as the capital of the Lanna Kingdom, the cultural core and centre of Buddhism in the north in 1296.

-Today you’ll find modern hotels and boutiques next to centuries’ old temples and plenty to do to keep you busy before heading out for hiking or rafting trips on the Mekong River.
+Today you’ll find modern hotels and boutiques next to centuries’ old temples and plenty to do to keep you busy (even things to do with teenagers in Chiang Mai) before heading out for hiking or rafting trips on the Mekong River.

 If steering away from the tourists is your preference, then you’ll enjoy Chiang Rai as it has stayed under the radar for many years, but is just starting to experience growth.

 In 2005 the Hall of Opium opened in one of the most beautifully designed buildings I’ve visited.

 It’s a sombre look at 5000 years of opium and holds no bars at the devastating effects of on the locals, how they were exploited by traders, and features harrowing images, displays and text of the mystery, danger, trafficking and wars.